After Major Weight Loss

 Are you willing to accept a scar in return for your improved body contour?

-There is one simple rule of body contouring surgery: you can’t take away excess skin without having a scar and these scars can be long and they are permanent.
-The scars will tend to fade with time, but they will always be there.
+There is one simple rule of body contouring surgery: you can’t take away excess skin without having a scar and these scars can be long and they can be permanent.* The scars will tend to fade with time, but they will always be there.
 The way the scar looks is mostly determined by your body’s natural healing process and the location of the scars.
 Some people make thicker heavy scars, while others make thin scars.
 In most procedures, the scars are hidden in places that are covered by clothes, such as along the waistline.
 In some procedures, such as an arm lift (brachioplasty), the scars can be visible.
-Ask yourself, “Am I willing to trade the loose skin in this part of my body for a permanent scar?”
-If the answer is clearly yes, then you are likely to be satisfied with the operation.
+Ask yourself, “Am I willing to trade the loose skin in this part of my body for a possibly permanent scar?” * If the answer is clearly yes, then you are likely to be satisfied with the operation.

 Plastic surgery procedures commonly performed following weight loss include abdominoplasty/tummy tuck (panniculectomy) , liposuction, arm lift (brachioplasty), thighs and buttock lift, breast reshaping, male breast reduction or lift, facelift/necklift, and other special areas.
 It is possible that you could also choose to have a combination of procedures performed at the same time.*